petrapoklukar/EWB_Openhack2019/README.md

 5. it contains a global forum for sharing information and insights gained from the past projects categorised by the content.

 ### Tools used
-In particular, we used [Question2Answer](https://www.question2answer.org/) for maintaining a knowledge sharing community where users can ask or answer questions, and added a [Conversejs](https://conversejs.org/) chat add on.
+In particular, we used [Question2Answer](https://www.question2answer.org/) for maintaining a knowledge sharing community where users can ask or answer questions, and added a [Conversejs](https://conversejs.org/) chat add-on that enables users to get into direct contact with another engineer.
+Question2Answer Platform enables categorising, commenting and upvoting the comments.

 ### Technical Details